Football clubs

 1894

-A club named Silverhill FC was formed in 1894 following a meeting held at the Welcome Stranger, but there are no reports of the club ever playing a game.
+A club named Silverhill FC was formed in 1894 following a meeting held at the Welcome Stranger.
+However, there are no reports of the team ever playing a match.

 1922 - 1925

-Silverhill Juniors competed in the Hastings Minor League in 1924-25 and played their home games at Harrow Lane.
+Silverhill Juniors competed in the Hastings Minor League in the 1924–25 season and played their home games at Harrow Lane.

 1926 - 1927

-Silverhill Presbyterians are recorded to be playing for one season, playing at Harrow Lane and Old Church Road.
+Silverhill Presbyterians are recorded as having played for one season, using Harrow Lane and Old Church Road for home fixtures.

 1931

-A team named Silverhill Rangers were formed in 1931, but no other information is known about the team.
+A team named Silverhill Rangers was formed in 1931, but no further information about the club is known.

 1934 - 1939

-Silverhill Old Boys competed for four seasons in the Hastings Wednesday League and home fixtures were played at Harrow Lane.
+Silverhill Old Boys competed for four seasons in the Hastings Wednesday League, with home matches played at Harrow Lane.

 1980s - 1990s

-Another team named Silverhill Rangers played throughout the 1980s and 90s, firstly competing in the Eastbourne & Hastings League before joining the East Sussex League.
+Another club named Silverhill Rangers played throughout the 1980s and 1990s, first competing in the Eastbourne & Hastings League before joining the East Sussex League.

 1936 - 1936

-Silverton United competed for one season in the Hastings Wednesday League in 1935-36.
+Silverton United competed for one season in the Hastings Wednesday League during the 1935–36 campaign.

 South Coast Wanderers